boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 | orderBagel(): void             |          | Let customer choose a bagel.
 Then, let customer add filling. |
 | orderCoffee(): void            |          | Let customer choose a variant.                               |
 | setBasketCapacity(): void      |          | Update the basket capacity for all baskets.                  |

+# Notes for myself (will be deleted later)
+- Basket methods protected?
+- method for counting total size of items (not strictly needed)?
+- Changing capacity of existing baskets doesn't make sense.
+Set individually to static value at construction time, make final?